John Hogan (motorsport executive): Ferrari (1982–2002)

+Post-Marlboro career

 Jaguar (2003)

 After a year working as an advisor for Vodafone, Hogan joined Jaguar Racing for the season.
 That year, the team abolished the position of team principal and split the duties between Hogan (sporting and commercial director) and David Pitchforth (managing director).

 At Jaguar, Hogan signed up-and-coming driver Mark Webber to replace Eddie Irvine, confirming one of Niki Lauda's final decisions as team principal.
 However, the team failed to improve on the prior year's seventh-place finish, and Hogan left within a year.
 Jaguar's parent company Ford sold the team to Red Bull a year later.
 After leaving Jaguar, Hogan expressed dismay that Ford wanted to run the team "on £150m a season".

+Zak Brown

+After leaving Jaguar, Hogan joined Zak Brown's marketing company Just Marketing International, later acquired by Chime Sports Marketing.
+Hogan introduced Brown to Formula One figures like Bernie Ecclestone, Luca di Montezemolo, Flavio Briatore, and Frank Williams.
+Brown called Hogan "the king of Formula One sponsorship".
+He said that "I didn’t think I had that much street cred [among Formula One decisionmakers] … until John took me."

+Brown joined McLaren in 2017 and became its CEO in 2018.
+After Hogan's death, Brown said that Hogan was the man "who made the biggest impact for me in Formula One," explaining that he could not have gotten the McLaren job without Hogan's early mentorship.

 Personal life

 Hogan married Annie Couchman in 1966.
 They had two children, Andrew and Ally.
 In 2003, The Guardian incorrectly reported that Hogan's brother was Crocodile Dundee actor Paul Hogan.
-On 3 January 2021, Hogan died from complications of COVID-19 in a hospital near his home in Verbier, Switzerland.
+On 3 January 2021, Hogan died from complications of COVID-19 in a hospital near Verbier, Switzerland.

 Hogan was portrayed by Patrick Baladi in Ron Howard's Rush (2013), a film about the Hunt–Lauda rivalry.
 In the film, Hogan warns James Hunt that sponsors prefer Jacky Ickx, but Hunt persuades the McLaren leadership to give him a chance.
+A 2011 draft of the script included a scene where Hogan calls Niki Lauda and gloats that Hunt wanted to beat Lauda so badly, "he'd have taken [the job] for nothing!"